nikkikobako/MS1-Go-Vegan/README.md

 * For the XL screen on the why page I added collapsible buttons as the text was different sizes and the buttons give a uniform view
 * For the Why page the Let' Go Vegan Link was displaying, but this is the destination of the link so made a decision to remove only on the why page and allow the So Why Go Vegan Header to display instead
 * Main background color chnaged from grey to a light green on advise of mentor
+* Made recipes for XL only as on large tablet did not give a good experiance with 2 recipe per row

 :house:[ Table of Contents](#home)